-The UK and India Ipsos MORI data referenced in this report derives from a wider survey conducted for the British Council in Brazil, China, Germany, India, the UK and the US between December 2013 and January 2014.
+The UK and India Ipsos MORI data referenced in this report derives from a wider survey conducted for the British Council in Brazil, China, Germany, India, the US and Germany between December 2013 and January 2014.

 The attractiveness of each country was assessed excluding respondents from that country.